 We operate a number of short-term in-home programs designed to keep at-risk teens at home with family.

-Our largest program is Multiysystemic Therapy (MST).
+Our largest program is Multisystemic Therapy (MST).
 MST is an internationally-known program that helps fragile families cope with out-of-control teenagers.
 MST’s goal is to keep youth arrest-free and with their families.
 The program, based on a model developed and researched by Scott Henggeler and the Medical University of South Carolina, provides three to four months of almost daily support by trained therapists.
 After 30 years of research and 18 studies, MST repeatedly has been shown to:

 - Keep youth in their homes, reducing out-of-home placements up to 50 percent